Cumulo-pro/Celestia-monitoring/bridge-monitor/install_bridge_metrics.md

 sudo chmod -R 755 /usr/local/metrics
 ```

-## Step 3: Scheduling the metrics update
+## Step 3: Service and Timer Configuration

+Create a service file and timer to run the script periodically.
+For example, create **/etc/systemd/system/update_bridge_metrics.service** with the following content: